gravitational/teleport/README.md

 license.

-Teleport is built on top of the high-quality [Golang SSH](https://godoc.org/golang.org/x/crypto/ssh) implementation and it is fully compatible with OpenSSH.
+Teleport is built on top of the high-quality [Golang SSH](https://godoc.org/golang.org/x/crypto/ssh) implementation and it is fully [compatible with OpenSSH](docs/admin-guide.md#using-teleport-with-openssh): you can use `ssh` clients and `sshd` servers with Teleport clusters.

 ## More Information